Trapkhing/portfolio-2.0/TELEGRAM_SETUP.md

 - The bot token is now stored in environment variables for better security
 - For production deployment:
-  - Netlify: Add environment variables in Site settings > Build & deploy > Environment
+  - Netlify: Add environment variables in Site settings > Build & deploy > Environment (use VITE_ prefix)
-  - Vercel: Add environment variables in Project settings > Environment Variables
+  - Vercel: Add environment variables in Project settings > Environment Variables (use VITE_ prefix)
   - GitHub Pages: Use a serverless function since GitHub Pages doesn't support environment variables
 - Consider implementing rate limiting to prevent spam
 - You may want to add CAPTCHA to your form for additional security